Back to: ASP.NET Core Web API Tutorials

 What is a Custom Authorization Filter?

-The framework provides a built-in [Authorize] attribute that allows you to enforce authorization based on simple criteria like roles, policies, or claims.
-For instance, you might restrict an endpoint so that only users with the “Admin” role can access it.
+The framework provides a built-in [Authorize] attribute that allows us to enforce authorization based on simple criteria like roles, policies, or claims.
+For example, you might restrict an endpoint so that only users with the “Admin” role can access it.

 However, many real-world applications require more complex and custom business rules that [Authorize] cannot directly express.
-This is where Custom Authorization Filters come in:
+This is where Custom Authorization Filters come into the picture.

 ASP.NET Core Web API Project Setup